 A foundation existed for the formation of an NAIA-affiliated conference in Northern California when two Oakland schools, Patten (1993) and Holy Names (1994) joined Bethany and Dominican in the NAIA, with Pacific Union joining in 1995.
 Bill Fusco, then-Dominican athletic director, spearheaded the idea of pulling more teams into the Association with the goal of creating an affiliated conference.

-This exciting new era includes a leadership shift in the Cal Pac.
+This era of expansion started with a leadership shift in the Cal Pac.
 Don Ott serves as the league's commissioner, joining the conference in 2007 and the first commissioner without a member institution affiliation.
 Marv Christopher of California Maritime Academiy is the conference president and Gary White of Marymount California is vice president.
 Keith Spataro of Menlo and David Dunham of UC Merced represent the Cal Pac on the NAIA's influential NAC.
 Dr. Michael Brophy, the president of Marymount California, leads the conference's Council of Presidents and sits on the NAIA's COP group.

 Matt Davis, a former Cal Pac head coach and college professor, serves as Sports Information Director.
 NAIA Hall of Famer, Dr. James Davies, is the faculty athletic representative/eligibility chair.